 Securing an internship has become increasingly difficult.
 Indeed, with so many students and graduates competing for the same spot, what was once an easy task has now turned into a battlefield.

 But that doesn’t mean it’s impossible!
-With a captivating cover letter and a personalised email, you can wow potential employers who weren’t even looking for an intern.
+With a captivating cover letter and a personalized email, you can wow potential employers who weren’t even looking for an intern.

 As with any professional email, you need to stick to some basic formatting rules to ensure your enquiry reads well.

-- Salutation: As with any formal email exchange, the reader should be addressed properly, and by properly, we mean by their actual name.
-Many young interns blast emails without finding a direct contact first.
-So, don’t blow your chances in the introduction, and instead hunt down your potential boss.
+- Salutation: As with any formal email exchange, the reader should be addressed by name.
+Many young interns blast emails without finding a direct contact first — don’t blow your chances in the introduction, and instead hunt down your potential boss.